ishbguy/bag/README.md

 ### Examples

-1. Using bag like other package management tools:
+1. Use bag like other package management tools:

 ```bash
 bag install gh:ishbguy/bag